Insper/mlops/content/about.md

 ## Exams

-The interview assigments (`INT`) are like exams.
+The interview assignments (`INT`) are like exams.
 Besides that, there will be no exams, neither classes during the intermediate and final assessment week of Insper's calendar.

 ## Requirements.txt!